What Is Cross-Language Name Matching?

-Cross-language Name Matching refers to matching names written in different writing systems.
-It is the challenge of mapping, e.g., جو بايدن to its English equivalent Joe Biden.
+Cross-language name matching is the process of matching names written in different writing systems.
+For instance, it’s the challenge of matching владимир путин to its English equivalent Vladimir Putin.

-- In performing Know Your Customer matching of names for compliance purposes, a bank located in, say, the Middle East will need to be able to match names in non-Latin characters against compliance lists like OFAC that are mostly in Latin characters.
+- AML and KYC/KYB compliance: banks located in, say, the Middle East need to be able to match names in non-Latin characters against sanction lists like OFAC that are mostly in Latin characters.

 Why is Cross-Language Name Matching Challenging?